Which countries are the best at caring for the elderly?

 Is the UK falling behind in elderly care?

-Is home care better than residential care?
+Is home care better than residential care for elderly people?

 How can Hometouch help my family?